terdelyi/phanstatic/README.md

     ->build();
 ```

-## Content directory
+## Example content structure

-None of these files are not mandatory.
+None of these files are mandatory.
 Phanstatic and its builders will look for the existing folders and configuration
-file and use them if they're available.
+and use them if they're available.

 ```
 ├── content